 The bottom line

-Let the Nordic region inspire you: take advantage of the seasonal produce at your local farmers' market; make fruits and vegetables the main focus of your meals; go meatless once or twice a week; replace meat with fish every so often; avoid buying processed snacks; and try using canola oil when you're cooking.
+Here are some of the major takeaways from the Nordic diet: take advantage of the seasonal produce at your local farmers' market; make fruits and vegetables the main focus of your meals; go meatless once or twice a week; replace meat with fish every so often; avoid buying processed snacks; and try using a heart-healthy oil when you're cooking.
 Your body will thank you, and so will the environment.